 If you want to learn more about how you can optimize your tax situation as a digital nomad, check out the linked post.

-The first thing that pops in my head when I think of banking as a digital nomad is the fact that you might not be able to keep your current bank account.
+The first thing that pops into my head when I think of banking as a digital nomad is the fact that you might not be able to keep your current bank account.
 If you decide to not stay a resident in your home country anymore, many banks won’t allow you to keep your account there.
-You should double check the fine print in your contract and ask your bank.
+You should double-check the fine print in your contract and ask your bank.

 I’ve been using N26 for a few years now and LOVE it.
 Check out this review on N26 and learn how you can save money using their bank accounts while traveling.